Temperature and field dependence of the intrinsic tunnelling structure in overdoped Bi$_{2}$Sr$_{2}$CaCu$_{2}$O$_{8+\delta}$: Magnetic field dependence

-Mesa $dI/dV$ spectra \cite{BensemanPhD} were measured as the bias current was swept down from its maximum value towards zero, thereby maintaining the resistive state.
-A lock-in technique with a small 77.7 Hz current modulation was employed.
-Fig.~\ref{fig:1_2K}(a) shows $dI/dV$ per unit area for a single junction of OD80, at 1.4 K $\textit{vs}$. the bias voltage per junction, for $H=$ 0 to 13T applied perpendicular to the CuO$_2$ planes.
+Fig.~\ref{fig:1_2K}(a) shows $dI/dV$ per unit area for one junction of OD80, at 1.4 K $\textit{vs}$. the bias voltage per junction, for many fields $H=$ 0 to 13T applied perpendicular to the CuO$_2$ planes.
 The curves are symmetric for $\pm V$, so for clarity we only show data for $V>0$.
-For such SIS junctions the sharp peaks are located at voltages of $2\Delta_{0}/e$, where $\Delta_{0}$ is the maximum value of the $d$-wave gap.
-At 1.4~K this gives $\Delta_{0}$~=~27.3, 26.9 and 27.4~meV for OD78, OD80 and OP86 respectively, in good agreement with the lower values shown in Fig.~15 of Ref.~\onlinecite{Fischer} for these doping levels.
-The ratio $2\Delta_{0}/k_BT_c$ = 8.08 $\pm 0.1$, 7.83 $\pm 0.1$ and 7.5$\pm 0.15$ for these three mesas is $\sim$1.75-1.9 times larger than for a weak-coupling $d$-wave superconductor.
+For such $SIS$ junctions the sharp peaks are located at voltages of $2\Delta_{0}/e$, where $\Delta_{0}$ is the maximum value of the $d$-wave gap.
+At 1.4~K this gives $\Delta_{0}$~=~27.3, 26.9 and 27.4~meV for the three mesas studied here, OD78, OD80 and OP86 respectively, in good agreement with the lower values shown in Fig.~15 of Ref.~\onlinecite{Fischer2007} for these doping levels.
+The ratio $2\Delta_{0}/k_BT_c$ = 8.08 $\pm 0.1$, 7.83 $\pm 0.1$ and 7.5$\pm 0.15$ for these three mesas is $\sim$1.75-1.9 times larger than for a weak-coupling $d$-wave superconductor~\cite{Won1994}.

-In order to see whether tunnelling is coherent, i.e. whether it conserves $\textbf{k}$ parallel to the CuO$_2$ planes, we make a log-log plot of $dI/dV$ - $(dI/dV)_{res}$ $vs.$~$V$, where $(dI/dV)_{res}$ is the extrapolated value at $V=0$.
-As shown in the SM, for all three mesas this gives a limiting $V^4$ law for $V < 0.74\Delta_0$, whereas a $V^2$ law is expected for completely incoherent tunnelling.
-It should be possible to account for this $V^4$ law by including both the angle-dependence of the $c$-axis transfer integral, which goes to zero in the nodal directions \cite{Andersen}, and the Dynes damping factor \cite{Dynes}, i.e. the imaginary part of $\Delta(\omega)$.
-As mentioned already, this is likely to be much more $\omega$ and $\textbf{k}$ dependent than in the $s$-wave case.
-Defects in the barrier regions could scatter the tunnelling electrons sufficiently to give limited incoherence, i.e. a spread in $\textbf{k}$ values \cite{Cooper2007} and this would be most significant in the nodal regions.

-The data for OD80 in Figs.~\ref{fig:1_2K}(a)-(c), show two field ($H$) dependent dips above $eV=2\Delta_0$.
-For clarity of display, the data in Figs.~\ref{fig:1_2K}(b) and (c) have been normalized by dividing through by the polynomial $(8.85-151.27V^2+501.22V^4)\times$~10$^{-3}\Omega^{-1}\mu m^{-2}$, where $V$ is the voltage per junction, see Footnote~\onlinecite{norm}.